 At present, such projects include:

-· 2 cattle Farms
+· 4 cattle Farms have been established.

-· 5 fish farms
+· 5 fish farms.

-· 15 Bee hiving farms (having produced hundreds of KGs of Honey being marketed as “Waziristan Honey”.
+· 15 Bee hiving farms (having produced hundreds of KGs of Honey being marketed as “Waziristan Honey”).
 The Lab test report reveals that is has one of the best content value in the country.

 · New project of Football stitching has recently started at Jandola, with 45 trainees.
 The footballs stitched here are not only locally used but will also be marketed from Sialkot.